stewarda/Test/README.md

 Build Configuration Files

 Update Asset Groups  configuration file
-1. Modify asset_groups.py   (These asset groups are used to store all internal/external IP's as well as IP's for ad-hoc scans)
+⋅⋅1.
+Edit asset_groups.py   (These asset groups are used to store all internal/external IP's as well as IP's for ad-hoc scans)

-               external='A360-Test-External'	Asset group name for storing all external IP addresses in EC2
+ 	# Asset group name that holds all external IP addresses in EC2
+       	external='A360-Test-External'

-               internal='A360-Test-Internal'	Asset group name for storing all internal IP addresses in EC2
+       	# Asset group name for storing all internal IP addresses in EC2
+        internal='A360-Test-Internal'

-               adhoc='A360 - AdHoc Scanning'	Asset group name for storing ip address for ad-hoc scans adhoc_id='1432205'               Asset group id for for storing ip address for ad-hoc scans*
+        # Asset group name that holds all ip addresses for ad-hoc scans
+        adhoc='A360 - AdHoc Scanning'

+        # Asset group id for adhoc scan group
+        adhoc_id='1432205'

+ 	# CSV of VPC accounts hosting multiple products
-               vpc='A360-PRODUCTION-VPC East-EC2,A360-STAGE-VPC West-EC2'  List separated by comma of the VPC asset groups names**
+        vpc='A360-PRODUCTION-VPC East-EC2,A360-STAGE-VPC West-EC2'

 *ID is used because Qualys API requires the id for launching the report based on an asset group.
 It does not support asset group names